DigitalDynamicsLab/fmu_tools/README.md

 # Fmu Generator
-The `fmu_generator` library offers a set of utilities to import/export any existing model from/into an FMU.
+The `fmu_tools` library offers a set of utilities to import/export any existing model from/into an FMU.

 For the FMU export, the library, mainly through its main class `FmuComponentBase`, provides a higher C++ layer that:
 - on the outer side: offers to the final user the standard FMU interface